-Compared with developing specialized hardware and software solutions, building cyber-physical applications atop mobile Internet devices offers a range of benefits with equivalent functionality, including:

-- Maintenance of customized hardware and software solutions, such as wireless sensor networks, has historically been a key issue to address [20].
-Not only must sensors be kept in working order, they must also have adequate battery power.
-In contrast, cyberphysical applications based on mobile Internet devices can rely on their owners to maintain and charge the devices. - Complex networking strategies have been required in traditional custom hardware solutions to communicate data back to base stations for computeintensive processing [21].
-In contrast, mobile cyberphysical applications can communicate with Internet services using standard IP networking to transmit data for aggregation and receive processed results. - Conventional sensor network nodes are often stationary due to the high power cost of movement.
-In contrast, cyber-physical applications built on mobile
+Building cyber-physical applications atop mobile Internet devices offers a range of benefits compared to developing specialized hardware and software solutions with equivalent functionality.
+Maintenance of customized hardware and software solutions, such as wireless sensor networks, has historically been a key issue that must be addressed [19].
+Not only must sensors be kept in working order, but they must also be supplied with adequate battery power.
+In contrast, cyber-physical applications based on mobile Internet devices can rely on their owners to maintain and charge the devices.
+Complex networking strategies have also been required in traditional custom hardware solutions to communicate data back to base stations for compute-intensive processing [20].
+Mobile cyber-physical applications can communicate with Internet services using standard IP networking to transmit data for aggregation and receive processed results.

-Internet devices travel with their owners and can take measurements at multiple locations throughout the day.
-Moreover, monitoring human-centered phenomena (such as traffic congestion) can be easier and less costly when the sensors travel with mobile Internet device users.
+Another promising area for cyber-physical applications built on mobile Internet devices is their ability to travel with their owners and take measurements at multiple locations throughout the day.
+Conventional sensor network nodes are often stationary due of the tremendous power cost of movement.
+Moreover, monitoring human-centered phenomena, such as traffic congestion, is far easier when the sensors travel with mobile Internet device users.

 Open R&D challenges.
-Despite the benefits of building mobile cyber-physical applications atop mobile Internet devices and Internet services, however, various open R&D challenges limit their development and deployment in practice.
-This article presents key R&D challenges for mobile cyber-physical applications and supporting Internet services, including the following:
+Despite the benefits of building mobile cyber-physical applications on top of mobile Internet devices and Internet services, there are a number of open R&D challenges limiting their development and deployment.
+This paper presents a sampling of key R&D challenges for mobile cyber-physical applications and supporting Internet services, including the following:

-- 1. Optimizing power consumption early in the application development lifecycle is hard, which makes it expensive and time-consuming to develop applications that run for extended periods of time on mobile Internet devices. - 2.
-Avoiding costly overprovisioning to support Internet data processing services for mobile cyberphysical applications is hard since average processing loads can be significantly lighter than peak load and overprovisioning for occasional peak loads wastes resources for common usage conditions. - 3.
-Developing a configurable cyber-physical software product for a wide range of targets is hard due to the variations between target platforms that make it hard to optimize the software for each platform and ensure that non-functional constraints are met. - 4.
-Integrating external sensors to exploit the benefits of combining conventional sensor solutions and emerging cyber-physical applications is hard due to different resource constraints and device capabilities of mobile Internet devices and traditional sensor platforms.
+- 1. Optimizing power consumption early in the application development life-cycle.
+It is hard to predict how cyber-physical software architectures will consume battery power early in the development life-cycle, which makes it expensive and time-consuming to develop applications that can run for extended periods of time on a mobile Internet device. - 2.
+Avoiding costly overprovisioning to support Internet data processing services for mobile cyber-physical applications is hard since average processing loads can be significantly lighter than peak load.
+Moreover, overprovisioning for occasional peak loads wastes resources for common usage conditions. - 3.
+Addressing platform variations, which complicates cyber-physical application development.
+Developing a configurable cyber-physical software product for a wide range of targets is hard due to the variations between target platforms, the difficulty of optimizing the software for each platform, and the complexity of determining that non-functional constraints are met. - 4.
+Integrating external sensors to exploit the benefits of co-existing conventional sensor solutions and emerging cyber-physical applications.
+The different resource constraints and device capabilities of mobile Internet devices and traditional sensor platforms complicate the seamless integration and collective evolution of heterogeneous sensor networks.

-This article summarizes efforts by ourselves and others to address these challenges and is organized as follows: Section 2 summarizes a motivating example of a cyber-physical application and supporting Internet services for detecting traffic accidents we developed; Section 3 explores key R&D challenges and solutions based on our motivating example; Section 4 describes other emerging R&D opportunities in mobile cyberphysical applications and Internet services; and Section 5 presents concluding remarks and lessons learned.
+This paper summarizes efforts by ourselves and others to address these challenges.

+Paper organization.
+The remainder of this paper is organized as follows: Section 2 summarizes a motivating example of a cyber-physical application and supporting Internet services for detecting traffic accidents we developed; Section 3 explores a sampling of key R&D challenges and solutions based on our motivating example; Section 4 describes other emerging R&D opportunities in mobile cyber-physical systems and Internet services; and Section 5 presents concluding remarks.